-Reported concentrations of 0.01 (low), 0.05 (med), and 0.11 (high) correspond to the individual guest or host molecule to HA monomer repeat unit ratio.
-Thus, we approximate that 2, 10, and 22% of the HA repeat units bear AC molecules.
-These concentrations were chosen as the methacrylation protocol used here yields 98% efficiency (Figure S1) and 70% of the HA repeat units are used for DTT crosslinking.
+Reported concentrations of 0.01 (low), 0.05 (med), and 0.11 (high) corresponded to the individual guest or host molecule to HA monomer repeat unit ratio.
+Thus, it was approximated that 2%, 10%, and 22% of the HA repeat units bear AC molecules.
+These concentrations chosen as the methacrylation protocol used here yielded 98% efficiency (Figure S1, Supporting Information) and 70% of the HA repeat units were used for DTT crosslinking.
 The remaining 28% of available methacrylate groups for AC provided a sufficient dynamic range of rheological properties for this HA-DTT concentration.
 The same procedure was used to functionalize microgels with integrin binding peptide (Anaspec, AS-62349).